maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 ## Definitions

+- **node**: member of the network that takes part in the consensus algorithm
-- **network event**: change of membership in our section of the network
+- **network event**: change of membership in a node's section of the network
 - **`NodeState`**: representation of a unit of change to the status of the network.
 Example: ElderLive(A).
 These will be unique, e.g. if ElderLive(A) appears as a valid `Block`, it will never re-appear as a valid `Block`.
 A `NodeState` is the code manifestation of a network event
 - **`Vote`**: `NodeState` plus node's signature of said `NodeState`
 - **`GossipCause`**: enum used to indicate why a particular `GossipEvent` was formed